 These gadgets offer unprecedented insights into the game and actionable information to become a better golfer.
 A GPS watch can help you make better decisions.
 Tiny sensors placed on gloves or clubs can analyse swings, while some wearables track performance such as how far the ball travels and how accurate the golfer is on the fairway.

-Garmin Approach S6 is a GPS watch that comes with a hi-res colour touchscreen and rich set of features that will appeal to golfers of all ability levels.
+Yes its been around for a few years now, but Garmin Approach S6 is still a great GPS golf watch.
+It comes with a hi-res colour touchscreen and rich set of features that appeals to golfers of all ability levels.

 The S6 features full-colour course views for over 40,000 international courses and a dedicated CourseView button, to give you previews of doglegs, traps and water hazards, green shapes and pin positioning from wherever you are on your favorite course.
 Touch Targeting allows you to touch any point on the display to get the precise distance to that exact spot.
 The PinPointer blind shot assistance provides better situational awareness during the game.